Trying To Accept The Fact That My Son Has ADHD (And How I Was Able To Help Him Just In Time!)

 I was distraught.
 How could I not see this?
 Where did I go wrong?
 I blamed myself for not seeing this earlier on.
 His teacher was right and I even said those bad words to her.
 Oh my God, why is this happening?
 These were my initial thoughts and I was teary eyed.

-The doctor saw my problematic face and told me that everything will be fine.
-He said that Michael needs therapy and with constant sessions, plus my care and love, he will make it through adulthood as a high-functioning person.
+The doctor saw my problematic face and told me that everything would be fine.
+He said that Michael needs therapy, and with constant sessions, plus my care and love, he will make it through adulthood as a high-functioning person.

 There were three types of therapy classes that my son had to take: